LEConger/SLS-evolution-equations/README.md

 # Convex Constrained Controller Synthesis for Evolution Equations
 This repository contains the python code that accompanies the research paper:
-> Conger, Lauren and Leeman, Antoine P. and Hoffman Franca “Convex Constrained Controller Synthesis for Evolution Equations”
+> Conger, Lauren and Leeman, Antoine P. and Hoffmann Franca “Convex Constrained Controller Synthesis for Evolution Equations”
 > arXiv 2024.

 ![Project Image](img/response.png)